sovware/directorist/readme.txt

 * Highly optimized and rocket-fast performance to ensure scalability.
 * 25+ Elementor Page Builder widgets.
 * Gutenberg support and 16 Gutenberg blocks.
-* Advanced search filters with custom filter.
+* Advanced search filters with custom filters.
 * Front-end and Back-end listing submission.
 * Front-end user dashboard to manage listings.
 * Open Street Map and Google Map Integration.
 * Unlimited custom fields on the listing form.
 * 100% responsive and modern-day design.
-* WooCommerce multi-vendor plugin compatible [Exclusive].
+* WooCommerce multi-vendor plugin compatible.
 * Built-in SEO optimization system as well as Yoast SEO compatibility.
 * Personalize the directory using a wide range of shortcodes.
-* GDPR compliant.
 * Ajax-powered listing and review submission.
 * Listing owner contact form.
-* Bulk or individual user announcement
 * Listing image slider.
 * Listing and Review submission without login (Guest Submission).
 * Listing reviews and ratings.
 * Google reCAPTCHA
-* Custom sidebar for single listing page.
-* Custom user Registration and Login.
 * New, Popular, Featured, and Open/Close badges.
 * Create an Unlimited listing based on location and category.
 * List and grid view for categories, locations, and listings pages.